SaaammmyyyS/personal-website/README.md

 ![Nexus Command Dashboard Preview](./public/nexus-command-preview.png)

+## 🔒 Security & Operations
+* **Live Message Uplink:** Uses GraphQL Subscriptions to push data to the admin without browser refreshes.
+* **Identity Vault:** AI persona data is fetched from **Amazon S3** at runtime, allowing for instant updates without code redeploys.
+* **PII Masking:** Strict system prompts prevent the AI from revealing internal AWS metadata or sensitive project logs.

-## 🧐 Why an Admin Dashboard?
+## 🧐 Why the Over-Engineering?

-While this site appears as a static personal portfolio to the public, it is powered by a **dynamic serverless backend**.
-I built the **Nexus Command** interface to solve two specific challenges:
+I built the **Nexus Command** interface to solve three specific challenges:

-1. **Live Content Management**: Instead of hardcoding project details, I can update my "Identity Vault" (S3) and tech stack in real-time without redeploying the entire frontend.
+1. **Real-Time Interaction**: Mastering WebSockets via AppSync to see visitor activity as it happens.
-2. **Infrastructure Monitoring**: It allows me to monitor AI API usage and "Terminate" Lambda nodes if I detect unusual traffic or cost spikes, acting as a personal **Cloud Operations** center.
+2. **Infrastructure Monitoring**: Monitoring AI API usage and the ability to "Terminate" Lambda nodes if I detect unusual traffic spikes.
+3. **Content Agility**: Updating my "Identity Vault" (S3) in real-time to change how the AI represents my career history without a full CI/CD trigger.